 PVC: A common, inexpensive pipe material used for drain and waste pipes, costing between $2 and $4.50 per linear foot.

-CPVC: A variant of PVC designed to withstand higher temperatures and used for supply lines, CPVC costs about $0.98 per linear foot.
+CPVC: A variant of PVC designed to withstand higher temperatures and used for supply lines, costing between $0.50 and $3 per linear foot.

 Another material factor is the diameter of the pipes you choose to install.
-Supply and drain lines with a larger diameter are capable of supporting higher water needs, which you might need if you’re repiping a large house with many fixtures.
+Supply and drain lines with a larger diameter can support higher water needs, which you might need if you’re repiping a large house with many fixtures.
 The cost to replace a drain pipe, for instance, will be higher if you need a 3-inch pipe versus a more common 2-inch pipe.

-Inspections are a necessary cost for all new construction, including for repiping projects.
+Inspections are necessary for all new construction, including repiping projects.
 The exact costs of a plumbing inspection will vary depending on your location, so make sure you get an estimate before setting the final budget for this project.

-Like inspections, permits are a vital part of getting a repiping project approved.
-Permit prices also vary greatly by region, but you can expect to pay somewhere between $50 and $500 to get the permits you need.
+Like inspections, permits are vital to getting a repiping project approved.
+Permit prices also vary greatly by region, but you can expect to pay between $50 and $500 to get the permits you need.

 Unless you’re piping a brand new home, you’ll need to pay to have your old pipes removed and disposed of.
-This cost will be reflected in your initial estimate, but you can expect it to add between $1,000 and $4,500 to your final bill.
+This cost will be reflected in your initial estimate, but it can add between $1,000 and $5,000 to your final bill.

 Change in water color or taste: If your home’s water supply is discolored or if the taste of your water suddenly changes, it could be a sign of corrosion in your plumbing.
 In many cases, corroded pipes will need to be replaced entirely.